jucardwell/geog215/other_pages/assignment4.md

 2. Map fire stations, emergency shelters, and hospitals using the function created above.
 For fire stations, map the "staff" variable, for emergency shelters map the "capacity" variable, and for hospitals map the "hgenlic" variable (represents the number of available beds).

+### Format your .Rmd File
+1. Review the .Rmd help document.
+Format your .Rmd so that messages and warnings do not appear in the .knitted document.

 ------------------------------------------------------------------------